 There are a number of gasket makers/cements that can be used in this project.
 In my discussions with a local parts house, they recommended a gasket maker that is used locally by the state trucking department.

 The product (pictured below), is red in color and named "Permatex anaerobic gasket maker".
 The label contains the following warning.
 Avoid eye and skin contact.
 When used in an OSHA regulated workplace, consult the MSDS.
 This product contains a chemical known to the state of California to cause cancer and birth defects.

 Install valve covers and tighten.
 I start at the middle of the valve cover and tighten outward.
 This probably makes no difference, but habits are hard to break.
 I recommend retightening all valve cover bolts again before installing intake manifolds.
-Below is a photograph showing the half-moon seals installed.
+Below is a photograph (looking through a mechanics mirror) showing the half-moon seals installed. (yellow arrow photograph below).